VoltanFr/memcheck/ReadMe.md

   - Needs that interactions with the application are authentified.
 This will need investigation of authentification tokens, or something like this.
 - Use an emulator to check usability of site on iPHone.
 Drop downs may not be a good idea.
 - Review Site.js : where is this used?
 How often is it used?
 What is the impact on perf?
 - Use specific resource files for display on small screen, to have smaller texts.
 Eg replace menu entry texts with icons.
-I hope we can tweak localizer for that
+See how I used the css to switch between _display: inline-block_ and _display: none_ according to the screen size in the page \Areas\Identity\Pages\Account\Manage\Subscriptions.cshtml
 - Forbid uploading an image in an image in the DB already has the same blob (implement a crc, hash of the blob?)
 - Make the app work even if changes are made simultaneously in various sessions.
 We're mostly ok.
 The authoring window is wrong in saving the whole card.
-It should only update the fields the user has changed, so that for example if he has added tags in another window, this info is not lost.
+It should only update the fields the user has changed, so that for example if someone has added tags in another window, this info is not lost.
 - Limit length of user name to reduce the risk of display glitches.
 Something like 30 to 50 chars sounds like a good limit.
-- In the profile window, the _Save_ button is useless
-- support displaying images in various sizes according to screen size
-- See what we need to do about RGPD, data ownership, with a cookie
+- See what we need to do about RGPD, data ownership (a cookie might be needed)
 - Multilingual cards: a card can have a link to a card in another language, meaning that it is its version in this language.
 This is not related to a version, but to the card.
 - A user should be allowed to download all his cards (after all, this is his data)
-- The code for using tags in the GUI is duplicated between search, authoring and learn (both in JavaScript and Html).
-See how to do better.
-A component?
-- User option to not present the same not known card to learn in 24h : Stash learning failure for 24 hours in the discard pile.
-Carte coincée dans la pioche
+- User option to not present the same not known card to learn in 24h : Stash learning failure for 24 hours in the discard pile. (in french: _Carte coincée dans la pioche_)
 - Do something about orphan cards: cards whose only user with view is a deleted account (ie previous cards).
 Delete them? (by making them Previous)
 - Statistics page.
 Option to filter on cards the user has created a version of.
 See : nb decks containing a card.
 Average evaluation of card.
 Nb versions of card.
 Age of card.
 Nb versions of card.
 Nb users who have created versions of the card
 - Ignorer les accents dans les recherches (cartes, images, labels).
 Peut-être qu'il suffit d'utiliser InvariantCultureIgnoreCase.
-Idéalement la recherche de "Que signifie bâbord" devrait trouver "Que signifie _bâbord_". ça va dans le sens d'avoir un vrai moteur de recherche
+Idéalement la recherche de "Que signifie bâbord" devrait trouver "Que signifie _bâbord_". ça va dans le sens d'avoir un vrai moteur de recherche.
+Chercher dans le texte après rendering markdown ne convient pas, parce que ce texte-là contient d'autres balises (eg les <strong>).